Sineserye Presents

-Sineserye Presents is a Philippine primetime soap opera broadcast by ABS-CBN.
-It literally means a film serialized to a TV series which is the show's concept.
+Sineserye Presents is a Philippine television drama series broadcast by ABS-CBN.
+The series is a television adaptation of the Philippine films.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 5, 2007 to October 2, 2009, and was replaced by Pinoy Big Brother: Double Up.

 Origins

 In 2005, ABS-CBN first used the term Sineserye when they launched the television series, Panday.
 They used it again when they aired the television series version of Bituing Walang Ningning.
 Kampanerang Kuba is also considered a Sineserye, although the said network called it a fantaserye.
 After 2 years of airing, ABS-CBN declared that Sineserye Presents has been officially cancelled on October 2, 2009, then two weeks ago the network decided to make a new afternoon drama for daytime Nagsimula sa Puso premiering October 12 until it ended on January 22, 2010.